Advanced-Computer-Lab-2022/MangaDB/README.md

 - [NodeJS](https://nodejs.org/en/) which is an environment that permits the user to write normal JavaScript code that is highly performant and easy to use to build scalable network applications.
 - [JavaScript](https://www.javascript.com/) was used to develop both the backend and the frontend codes.
 - [Tailwind](https://tailwindcss.com/) was used for styling our html components.
+- [Material-UI](https://mui.com/) was used for ready made components.
+- [Stripe](https://stripe.com/) was used for the online payment.

 ## Features